-With total student loan debt in the U.S. pushing past $1.7 trillion, according to estimates from the Federal Reserve, millions of parents may be left scratching their heads over how to fund their children’s academic future.
+With total student loan debt in the U.S. pushing to about $1.8 trillion, according to estimates from the Federal Reserve, millions of parents may be left scratching their heads over how to fund their children’s academic future.

 There are a number of alternative ways to pay for college beyond student loans — but they require a bit of planning.
 One of the most viable savings vehicles that give account holders the best value are 529 college savings plans.